weng-lab/TEMP2/README.md

 ## Requirements
 * Linux x86_64 systems.
 * Perl package [BioPerl](https://bioperl.org/) is needed for running **absence** module.
-* Other third-party tools that have already pre-compiled and included with TEMP2
+* Other third-party tools that have already pre-compiled and included with TEMP2.
+However, you may need later versions of [zlib](https://zlib.net/) and [glibc](https://www.gnu.org/software/libc/) installed, especially to get samtools and bedtools work.
+If TEMP2 output errors for any of the softwares below, you may need to install and have them in your PATH.
 	* [bwa](http://bio-bwa.sourceforge.net/bwa.shtml)
 	* [samtools](http://www.htslib.org/)
 	* [bedtools](https://bedtools.readthedocs.io/en/latest/)